 If the thought of a petrol and diesel engine just seems so old-fashioned to you, and you’re looking to go as green as can be, then our top picks for Euro 6 electric cars are for you.

 Electric cars are zero emissions, meaning that every single one is Euro 6 compliant and will allow you to drive around Low Emission Zones worry-free.
 There are more electric cars than ever before and with EVs expected to outnumber diesel cars by 2030 manufacturers are on a mission to release more exciting models to fit everyone.
-But with all that choice out there, which electric vehicles should you consider?
+But with all the choices out there, which electric vehicles should you consider?

 Tesla Model 3

 Tesla is the poster boy for electric vehicles, not even producing hybrids and keeping a safe distance from petrol and diesel.
 The futuristic Model 3 reimagined the driving experience with hi-tech and cutting-edge features.

 The Tesla 3 Long Range version goes further and charges up quicker than any of its rivals also making it possibly the most convenient electric car.
 Not to mention its acceleration rivals that of a Porsche 911.
 The Tesla Model can also make one of the best cars for commuting too!
 Fun, practical, and Euro 6 compliant, the Tesla 6 is our ultimate top pick.

 Volkswagen has some great electric models already such as the e-Golf, but the ID.3 is their first fully original electric offering, not based on a petrol/diesel alternative.
 With plenty of space, this rear-drive motor is nifty on the road and perfect for those school runs and trips around town.

 With subtle futuristic styling, the ID.3 does a great job of balancing looking modern without sticking out and being too in your face.
 We’re practically big fans of the interior with a clean contemporary look.